yunojuno/django-impersonate-permissions/README.md

 ## Use

-The app itself contains a model, `PermissionWindow`, that is use to record a user's permission, and a middleware class, `ImpersonatePermissionsMiddleware` that is used to enforce it.
+The app itself contains a model, `PermissionWindow`, that is use to record a user's permission, and a middleware class, `EnforcePermissionWindowMiddleware` that is used to enforce it.

 You will need to add the middleware to your `MIDDLEWARE` Django settings.
 It also contains a function `users_impersonable` that you should set to the as the impersonate `CUSTOM_USER_QUERYSET`